Launching Sept 2014 - There are three levels of computer science at the elementary school level:

 These experiences blend online, self-guided and self-paced tutorials with "unplugged" activities - lessons that teach computing concepts without a computer.
 Each level consists of about 20 lessons that may be implemented as one contiguous unit or one lesson a week for a semester.
 Each lesson may be implemented within a standard 45-50 minute class period.
-The courses have been designed for students of all ages, but they reinforce math, science, and english education standards for elementary school students.
+The courses have been designed for students of all ages and they align to and integrate national standards in Technology, Computer Science, Math, Science, and English.

 Professional development opportunity: In the fall, we will offer free workshops nationwide for educators interested in teaching our K-5 curriculum.
 Request a workshop and we'll let you know when one is available near you.